ionStici/frontend/2-css/8-position.md

 ## **Stacking Contexts and z-index**

+Stacking Contexts are like layers that form a stack.

+The **Stacking Contexts** is a three-dimensional conceptualization of HTML elements along an imaginary z-axis relative to the user, who is assumed to be facing the viewport or the webpage.

+Stacking Context can be created by different CSS properties, not only from `position` and `z-index`.

+MDN documentation about stacking context [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context)

-Multiple boxes of different positions overlap with each other..
+_Point of View:_ Multiple boxes of different positions overlap with each other..

-`z-index` property controls h
+`z-index` property controls how far back or how far forward an element should appear on the web page when elements overlap.

 ```css
 .div-1 {